How to Win Friends & Influence People by Dale Carnegie

 - Actions speak louder than words

-- Happiness comes from within and reflects in your smile
+- Happiness comes from within and shows on your face

 - Make it personal